sanjayraina/alexa-mytunes/README.md

 This will create a set of API endpoints.
 Make note of these as you will need them in the next step.

 ### Install the Single Page App on Surge.sh
-Change directoru tp SPA and set the constants in js/mytunes.js as follows:
+Change directory to SPA and set the constants in js/mytunes.js as follows:
 ```bash
 const AUTH0_CLIENT_ID = "<Enter the Auth0 Client Id from previous step>";
 const AUTH0_DOMAIN = "<Enter the Auth0 domain from previous step>";